nbuonin/mini-amf/doc/architecture/adapters.rst

 .. topic:: Introduction

-   The Adapter Framework allows PyAMF to integrate nicely with other Python libraries.
+   The Adapter Framework allows Mini-AMF to integrate nicely with other Python libraries.
 This includes setting up type conversions, class mappings, etc.